-Many factors may raise your risk for varicose veins, including family history, older age, gender, pregnancy, overweight or obesity, and lack of movement.
+Many factors may raise your risk for varicose veins, including family history, older age, gender, pregnancy, overweight or obesity, lack of movement, and leg trauma.

 Having family members who have varicose veins may raise your risk for the condition.
 About half of all people who have varicose veins have a family history of them.

 Getting older may raise your risk for varicose veins.
 The normal wear and tear of aging may cause the valves in your veins to weaken and not work well.